Main Menu

 Vegetables

-Page 39: Vegetables: How to Cook and Clean Vegetables, Asparagus, Pickled Beets, Creamed Carrots, Boiled New Cabbage, Cold Slaw
+Page 39: How to Cook and Clean Vegetables, Asparagus, Pickled Beets, Creamed Carrots, Boiled New Cabbage, Cold Slaw

-Page 40: Vegetables: Spinach, Cauliflower, French Fried Potatoes, Potato Cakes, Brussel Sprouts, Boiled Corn, Lima Beans, Kohl-Rabi, Candied Sweet Potatoes, Baked Tomatoes, Browned Parsnips, Oyster Plant, Stuffed Potatoes
+Page 40: Spinach, Cauliflower, French Fried Potatoes, Potato Cakes, Brussel Sprouts, Boiled Corn, Lima Beans, Kohl-Rabi, Candied Sweet Potatoes, Baked Tomatoes, Browned Parsnips, Oyster Plant, Stuffed Potatoes

 Salads and Salad Dressings